2025–2026 Birmingham bin strike: Megapickets

 On 9 May 2025, a "megapicket" by members of other trade unions was organised at Lifford Lane Depot in solidarity with the striking workers.
-Speakers included Mick Whelan, General Secretary of ASLEF, Steve Wright, General Secretary of the Fire Brigades Union, and Daniel Kebede, General Secretary of the National Education Union.
+Speakers included Mick Whelan, then General Secretary of ASLEF, Steve Wright, General Secretary of the Fire Brigades Union, and Daniel Kebede, General Secretary of the National Education Union.
 The action was co-ordinated by Strike Map.

 On 25 July 2025, Strike Map coordinated a second megapicket across the five sites of Atlas Depot, Lifford Lane Depot, Perry Barr Depot, Ryton site in Coventry and Veolia Incinerator.
 Speakers included Fran Heathcote, General Secretary of PCS, Steve Wright, General Secretary of the Fire Brigades Union, and Jeremy Corbyn, MP for Islington North.

+On 30 January 2026, Strike Map are coordinated a third megapicket.
+Dubbed 'Megapicket 3-D' speakers included Steve Wright, Zarah Sultana, Eddie Dempsey, Mick Whelan, Caroline Hayhurst, Matt Wrack, Ed Harlow, Ian Hodson, Steven Wicks, John McDonnell, Zack Polanski, Paul W Fleming, and Tony Wilson.

+In order to combat these megapickets, on 3 February 2026, Birmingham City Council issued an application for an injunction for 6 months prohibiting protesting activities by persons unknown who, in support of strikes organised by Unite the Union ("Unite") and without the council's consent.
+Strike Map's co-founder Henry Fowler responded to the application accusing Birmingham City Council of cowardice saying "This is an act of pure cowardice by Birmingham City Council, backed by their unelected commissioners."
+General Secretary of the Fire Brigades Union, Steve Wright, said "By seeking this injunction, Birmingham City Council has confirmed it is more interested in crushing this strike than resolving it."
+General Secretary of ASLEF, Dave Calfe, said "Let us be absolutely clear: standing with workers in struggle is not a crime".
+The court hearing for the injunction took place on 13 February 2026, and attracted protestors in support of the striking bin workers outside of Birmingham County Court.
+The injunction was granted on 20 February 2026.

 Angela Rayner's suspension from Unite

 On 11 July 2025 at Unite the Union's policy conference, a vote was passed to suspend the then Deputy Prime Minister Angela Rayner's membership over her handling of the bin strike.
 However, Rayner has insisted that she was not a member of Unite at that time.